 Scanner Class tutorial with examples in java

-This blog post covers the scanner class tutorials with examples of Java language.
+This blog post covers tutorials on the Scanner class with examples in the Java language.

 The Scanner

-class is one of the basic default classes provided by Java language as part of JDK installation.
+class is a fundamental class provided by the Java language as part of the JDK installation, residing in the java.util package.

-It read the input in the form of java primitive data types like Integer
+class is a way to take input from the user’s keyboard in Java.
+It reads input in the form of Java primitive data types like Integer

 and String

-Scannar.java class in JDK as the following declaration
+class in the JDK has the following declaration

 public final class Scanner